warpstreamlabs/bento/website/blog/2019-06-17-introducing-benthos-lab.md

     "golang",
     "stream processor",
 ]
-tags: [ "Benthos Lab" ]
+tags: [ "Bento Lab" ]
 ---

-After experimenting with innovative new ways to choke your browser to death I am pleased to announce Benthos Lab, which lives at [https://lab.benthos.dev](https://lab.benthos.dev).
+After experimenting with innovative new ways to choke your browser to death I am pleased to announce Bento Lab, which lives at [https://lab.benthos.dev](https://lab.benthos.dev).

 <!--truncate-->

-Benthos Lab is a website where users of the [Benthos stream processor][benthos] can write, format, execute and share their pipeline configurations.
+Bento Lab is a website where users of the [Bento stream processor][benthos] can write, format, execute and share their pipeline configurations.
 This was made possible by compiling the entire service (written in Go) into Web Assembly so that it can run directly in your browser.